bingr001/pedro-latorre-site/README.md

 # Pedro LaTorre Website
-Initially forked from gatsby-starter-dimension with a lot of my own custom chagnes
+Initially forked from gatsby-starter-dimension with a lot of my own custom changes

 ## Installation